 Director Dave Christiano has been on the Christian scene for quite a while at this point.
-He’s been producing a Christian filme very few years since 1986.
-In March of 2004, his dramatic television series 7th Street Theater premiered on the Trinity Broadcasting Network.
+He’s been producing a Christian filmevery few years since 1986.
+In March of2004, his dramatic television series 7th Street Theater premiered on the Trinnity Broadcasting Network.
 He has directed, produced and written movies such as The Pretender (1987), Pamela’s Prayer (1998), and Late One Night (2001).

 Recently, he wrote for his twin brother’s 2014 movie A Matter of Faith, which made $677,577 at the box office.
 He is also the founder of ChristianFilms.com, a good place to check out if you’re looking to watch full HD movies and want to add some Christian films to your DVD collection.

-Me & You, Us, Forever Movie Date Release
+The Story Line in Me & You, Us, Forever – The Movie

 The unpleasant drama of the situation causes him to think back to his first love, a high school girlfriend he had seen for more than two years when he was seventeen, several decades before.
 The sweetness of the experience of a blossoming first love has stuck with him all these years.
 The movie flashes viewers back to western New York in the year 1974, where we see the teenage love unfold from the point of view of the main character.